-Although the turnout for all activities was a bit lower than the expected, we achieved a significant number of participants, and the prototype generated almost 200 pages of compiled answers and numeric values.
+Although the turnout for activities was on the lower part of the scale of our expectations, we gathered a relevant number of participants' inputs for the study, and the prototype generated almost 200 pages of compiled answers and numeric values.

-The fact that less people participated in the in-person activities than expected can be explained by the great offer of other possibilities of activities at the Reshape final conference.
+The fact that less people participated in in-person activities than expected can be explained by the great offer of programme activities at the Reshape final conference.
 The amount of participants in person activities was just about the minimum for all activities to happen and for us to understand the main advantages and disadvantages of the evaluation system being developed.

-Prior to the actual activities in Ljubljana, a keynote session in Zagreb with Lala Dehenzelin supported by 4 researchers from this project helped people to understand a bit better about the base of the methodology and to attract their curiosity for the project and the workshops.
-That included a catch-up session organised into 4 different areas / circulating groups around 4 dimensions of the 4D Fluxonomy methodology.
+Prior to the actual activities in Ljubljana, a keynote session in Zagreb with Lala Deheinzelin supported by 4 researchers from this project helped people to understand a bit better about the base of the methodology and to attract their curiosity for the project and the workshops.
+That included a catch-up session organised into 4 different areas / circulating groups around 4 dimensions of the

+4D Fluxonomy methodology.
 Each station had a QR leading to short videos each explaining one dimension and how it applies on an organisational / individual level.
 In each area participants reflected on a different dimension also through simple questions.
-The idea of the questions was to understand how people's social interactions, financial situation, knowledge, bodies transformed, changed, during this 2-year period marked by the Reshape project but also the Pandemics, personal and professional lives, etc. The aim was that people could catch-up with colleagues by "leading" the conversation through Fluxonomic principles.
+The idea of the questions was to understand how people's social interactions, financial situation, knowledge, bodies transformed, changed, during this 2-year period marked by the Reshape project but also the Pandemic, personal and professional lives, etc. The aim was that people could catch-up with colleagues by "leading" the conversation through Fluxonomic principles.
 In that session we have managed to have more than 30 people signing up to the prototype's website.

-Following that, in Ljubljana we started the activities firstly with a Focus Group conversation which was recorded, transcribed and has its complete analysis already published in this interim report.
+Following that, in Ljubljana we started the activities firstly with a Focus Group conversation which was recorded, transcribed and has its complete analysis already published in the interim report.
 Its contents will be cross-analysed with the results of all information received using the prototype, which are currently being analysed.